-Net Finance income / (expense) decreased from an expense of \$2.2 million in 2013 to an income of \$0.1 million in 2014, a movement of \$2.2 million.
-The decrease occurred primarily due to the repayment of the Group's debentures on 30 June 2013.
+Net Finance income / (expense) decreased from an expense of \$1.8 million in 2013 to an expense of \$0.6 million in 2014, a movement of \$1.2 million.
+The decrease occurred primarily due to the repayment of the Group's debentures on 30 June 2013, which was partially offset in the current 9 month period to September 2014 by unfavourable foreign exchange rates on Australian Dollar, Euro and Sterling relative the strong performance of the US Dollar.
 The Group has no outstanding debt.

-Net loss attributable to non-controlling interest
+Loss attributable to non-controlling interest